poult-lab/daily-word/english_words_ learning.md

 03.dedication /ˌdedɪˈkeɪʃn/

-[n] Fitness influencer Ashton Hall claims to be a "lifetime natural," but his physique's appearance sparks debate online, with some believing his massive size is achievable naturally through genetics and dedication, while others, including some fitness personalities, express skepticism and suggest steroid use, though there's no definitive proof he's not natural.
+[n] Fitness influencer Ashton Hall claims to be a "lifetime natural," but his physique's appearance sparks debate online, with some believing his massive size is achievable naturally through genetics and dedication, while others, including some fitness personalities, express skepticism and suggest steroid use, though there's no definitive proof he's not natural./And that can make it really tricky to notice, because putting on muscle and working out are often seen as signs of progress and dedication.

 "the hard work and effort that sb puts into an activity or purpose because they think it is important"